Penalty-free does not mean tax-free

-Now that you're properly chastised, if you do need to take a withdrawal, some hardship situations qualify for a penalty exemption from an IRA or a 401(k) plan.
+If you do need to take a withdrawal, some hardship situations qualify for a penalty exemption from an IRA or a 401(k) plan.

 Note that penalty-free does not mean tax-free.
 All traditional IRA and 401(k) withdrawals require that you pay taxes at ordinary income rates.
-Contributions to a Roth IRA can be taken out at any time, and its earnings may be withdrawn penalty and tax-free after five years.
+Contributions to a Roth IRA can be taken out at any time, and its earnings may be withdrawn penalty-free and tax-free after five years.
 The same rules apply to a Roth 401(k), but only if the employer plan permits.

 In certain situations, a traditional IRA offers penalty-free withdrawals even when an employer-sponsored plan does not.
 We explain those situations below.
 Also, be aware that employer plans don't have to provide for hardship withdrawals at all.
 Many do, but they may permit hardship withdrawals only in certain situations -- for instance, for medical or funeral expenses, but not for housing or education purposes.

 These circumstances qualify for IRS-sanctioned, penalty-free hardship withdrawals.

 The government will allow investors to withdraw money from their qualified retirement plan to pay for unreimbursed deductible medical expenses that exceed 10 percent of adjusted gross income.